JackHopkins/STAR-Platform/README.md

 - Opening the Kitematic GUI
 - Creating a Docker Hub account (optional)

-In the UI, search for ```noddybear/star ```.
+In the Kinematic UI, search for ```noddybear/star ```.
 Click 'create' to spin up a new STAR System.
-Click on the now running container on the left side of the UI.
+Click on the now running docker container on the left side of the UI.
 To the right of 'IP & PORTS', click the Cog icon.
 This should present you with 2 ports.
 One is the _local_ Docker port, namely, the port the STAR System is running on inside the Docker container.
 To the right of that is the _global_ IP address and port.
 This is the location that you can use to access STAR.

 > If you don't want to install the Docker Toolbox, you can install [Boot2Docker](http://boot2docker.io/).
 Boot2Docker is a lightweight Linux virtual machine which encapsulates a single Docker container.
+This approach has been deprecated however, and is not recommended.

 Open a new Web Browser window and type in the _global_ location, like:
 ``` http://192.168.99.100:32770/v1/welcome/tutorial-agent ```